 Alcohol is made from a variety of different ingredients, but usually fermentation is the result of broken down yeast or sugar from fruit.
 Additional ingredients and preservatives like barley, hops or wheat can be added to certain beers to intensify flavors.
 These additional ingredients and preservatives are usually what trigger reactions, as many people can be allergic – especially to gluten, high amounts of sugar or milk.

 Determining which foods trigger your eczema can offer some key solutions on what alcoholic drinks to avoid.
-Sometimes switching to gluten-free alcoholic beverages such as cider or certain wines can help, but intake should be limited.
+Sometimes switching to gluten-free alcoholic beverages such as cider or certain (or alcohol-free) wines can help, but intake should be limited.

 To determine what foods might be triggering your eczema, we suggest reading our blog post: What Foods Could Trigger Your Eczema?
 We also recommend learning about elimination diets.
 An elimination diet can help you determine allergens by removing certain foods from your diet and reintroducing them slowly to learn which foods might be causing flare ups.